• Skip to primary navigation

 Instructions

-• To a blender, add all of the ingredients for the smoothie, starting with the milk first.
+• Add all of the ingredients to a high-speed blender, starting with the milk first.
+At this point, add any add-ins that you like.
 At this time, add any desired add-ins.

 • Blend on high until smooth.
 Add a bit more liquid if smoothie appears to be too thick.

-• Taste and adjust the flavor if needed- more dates or another sweetener of choice if desired.
+• Taste and adjust the flavor if needed - blend in one date or another sweetener of choice if desired.

 • Pour into a glass or a jar and enjoy immediately.
 Best served when fresh, but it can also keep up to 24 hours if saved in a refrigerator.